 The Minister for Community Safety wrote out to Alcohol & Drug Partnership Chairs and Co-ordinators, along with NHS Chief Executives, Local Authority Chief Executives and Police Chief Constables, on 2 November 2010 highlighting the priority the Scottish Government is placing on the roll out of the National Naloxone Programme.
 The aim of this national programme is to increase the availability of naloxone and to improve the chance of it being available for use during an opiate overdose situation.
 The intention is that those deemed to be at risk of opiate overdose will be provided with a take home naloxone supply once they have received training in recognising the signs of overdose, safe administration of naloxone, basic first aid skills, and the importance of calling an ambulance.
 It is hoped that, over time, this programme will have an impact on the number of fatal opiate overdoses in Scotland, enabling more people to move towards recovery.

-Supplementary and Independent Prescribing.
+Supplementary and Independent Prescribing

 Health and Social Care Act 2001 allowed for the introduction of independent and supplementary prescribing status for non medical healthcare professionals.
 Supplementary and independent prescribing enables pharmacists working in community pharmacy to prescribe medicines for patients either to enable improved management and support for long term conditions or to make dosage adjustments on repeat prescriptions as a result of, for example, therapeutic drug monitoring.
 This is convenient for patients and eases the workload of their GP colleagues and makes use of the pharmacists' expertise in medicines.
-PCA (P) (2011)4 provides Boards a national allocation to support this work.